 BLM statewide program dispatch occurs through geographical coordination centers to meet wildland fire mobilization requirements.
 These centers review simultaneously occurring incidents and dispatch interagency resources on a priority basis.
-This resource allocation and/or priority process is done through the guidance of the Geographic Area Mobilization Plan or a Multi-Agency Coordinating Group (MAC Group).
-Local Fire Management Officers may be called upon to provide resources or to receive requested resources based on the priorities established by the Geographic/National Coordination Center or MAC Group.
+This resource allocation and/or priority process is done through the guidance of the geographic area mobilization plan or a MAC group.
+Local FMOs may be asked to provide resources or to receive requested resources based on the priorities established by the geographic/national coordination center or MAC group.